aws-samples/serverless-patterns/apigw-private-cdn-acm/README.md

 1. Certificate and API Gateway Setup
     1. Import a private SSL certificate into ACM
     2. Create a private REST API in API gateway
-    3. Associate the ACM certificate with API Gateway's private custom domain
+    3. Create API Gateway's private custom domain configured with ACM certificate created in step 1
     4. Configure a Lambda function as the API Gateway backend processor
-    5. Deploys a private REST API through API Gateway
+    5. Deploy the private REST API through API Gateway
     6. Associate the custom domain with the API Gateway stage

-2. "execute-api" VPC Endpoint configuration - Provides private access to the private REST API
+2. "execute-api" VPC Endpoint configuration - Provide private access to the private REST API

 3. DNS Configuration
     1. Establish a private hosted zone for the domain name
-    2. Creates a CNAME record within the hosted zone for custom domain name
+    2. Create a CNAME record within the hosted zone for custom domain name
-    3. Points API Gateway's private custom domain name to the "execute-api" VPC Endpoint DNS name
+    3. Point API Gateway's private custom domain name to the "execute-api" VPC Endpoint DNS name

 ### Deployment Instructions